mgenware/mingru-tsconfig/README.md

 # mingru-tsconfig

-A preset tsconfig.json for mingru projects
+A preset tsconfig.json for mingru projects.

 ## Usage

 Install mingru-tsconfig to your project:

 ```sh
 # yarn
 yarn add mingru-tsconfig